andrewferrier/dotfiles/common/.config/nvim/README.md

     %s/\v(pattern)/\U\1\e/ - convert to uppercase
-    /\Vpattern/ - very nomagic (most chars literal; don't use regexes) /\vpattern/ - very magic (most chars non-literal) Capture <vimcommand> - capture output of vim command into a buffer Ctrl-R Ctrl-w/a - insert the word/WORD under cursor DiagnosticQFList - put all diagnostic items in a quickfix buffer GitQFList - show all git hunks in a quickfix buffer
+    /\Vpattern/ - very nomagic (most chars literal; don't use regexes) /\vpattern/ - very magic (most chars non-literal) Ctrl-R Ctrl-w/a - insert the word/WORD under cursor DiagnosticQFList - put all diagnostic items in a quickfix buffer GitQFList - show all git hunks in a quickfix buffer